namesys-eth/ccip2-eth-resources/docs/ENSIP-XX.md

 ## Motivation

 ENS `contenthash` (ENSIP-07) currently enables linking to static content which is strictly off-chain.
 The off-chain content is entirely dependent on off-chain providers, and updating this content for ENS-based decentralised websites typically requires updating the on-chain `contenthash` explicitly (except for IPNS).
 ENS domains' `avatar` text records and their ERC-721/-1155 interfaces already support generated DataURI bytes (`data:uri`) to resolve JSON and image metadata.
 This specification enables a similar `data:uri` format in ENS `contenthash` field, allowing ENS Resolvers to fetch and serve on-chain and/or off-chain data.
-The off-chain resources for the `data:uri` content may use CCIP-Read and an appropriate `utf-8` decoder to render the encoded bytes.
+The off-chain resources for the DataURI content may use CCIP-Read and an appropriate `utf-8` decoder to render the encoded bytes.

 ## Specification